vladigleba/vladigleba.github.io/source/_posts/2014-08-07-provisioning-a-rails-server-using-chef-part-2-writing-the-recipes.markdown

 There is only one new Chef concept here, and that's the [`template` resource](http://docs.getchef.com/chef/resources.html#template).
 It's similar to the `cookbook_file` resource in that it copies a file from a cookbook to a location on a node, but it also does much more than that; it allows you to modify the contents of the file by embedding Ruby code into it using ERB (Embedded Ruby) templates, just like you would if you wrote Ruby on Rails views in ERB.
 All the attributes that are accessible in your recipes are also accessible in template files, and when you combine this with the usual ERB features like conditional statements and blocks, you'll be able to customize your files in any way you want.

-Templates are stored in your cookbook's `/templates` directory, so go ahead and create a new file there called `nginx.conf.erb` and add the following into it:
+Templates are stored in your cookbook's `/templates` directory, so go ahead and create a new file there called `nginx.conf.erb` with the following code:

 ``` erb nginx.conf.erb
 upstream unicorn {